publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt2/m__us_usc_t19_ch12_schII_pt2.md

 >             “(A)  __In general__  __.—__

->             Except as provided in subparagraph (B), technical assistance and grants may not be provided under chapter 3 \[part 3 of this subchapter\] after December 31, 2013.
+>             Except as provided in subparagraph (B), technical assistance and grants may not be provided under chapter 3 \[part 3 of this subchapter\] after June 30, 2021.

 >             “(B)  __Exception__  __.—__

 >             Notwithstanding subparagraph (A), any technical assistance or grant approved under chapter 3 pursuant to a petition filed under section 251 \[[19 U.S.C.
-2341][/us/usc/t19/s2341]\] on or before December 31, 2013, may be provided—
+2341][/us/usc/t19/s2341]\] on or before June 30, 2021, may be provided—

 >                 “(i) to the extent funds are available pursuant to such chapter for such purpose; and